reflex-dev/reflex-web/case-studies/ansa.md

 ### Creating natural language company search

-The first automated workflow they built, using a combination of OpenAI, Langchain, and Chroma, introduced vector and NL searches over their database.
+The first automated workflow they built, using a combination of OpenAI, Langchain, and Chroma, introduced vector and natural language searches over their database.
 This allows employees to combine quantitative and strict filtering with an understanding of the companies product offering through vector similarity.
 For example, an employee can type "Carbon accounting software companies with a CEO in NYC that score over 60" and receive a curated list of companies that fit that description.

 ```md quote
 - name: Ryan